leo-zper/tempzpr/README.md

 - Borrower		: lend zpr or eth from bond sale

 ### Functions
-register accounts in zper eco system
+register accounts in zper eco system<br />

-verify accounts in zper eco system
+verify accounts in zper eco system<br />

-delete accounts
+delete accounts<br />

 ### Policies
-Assigning and firing council members are decided by a vote from all council members.
+Assigning and firing council members are decided by a vote from all council members.<br />
 Owner can run assigning and firing function.
-Ownership can be transferred.
+Ownership can be transferred.<br />

-Council member can register publishers.
+Council member can register publishers.<br />
-Council member can delete any kinds of accounts.
+Council member can delete any kinds of accounts.<br />

 All participants can register themselves as a Borrower, Lender, NPL Buyer or Guardian.